-Pick up your Night at the Museums Guide on June 19 at any of the participating institutions.
+Pick up your Night at the Museums Guide on June 25, 2019 at any of the participating institutions.
 You can print a guide from this site to start.
 Get the most out of this event by planning your evening.

 Experience the growing and vibrant food scene in Lower Manhattan.
 Visit downtownny.com/getlow to find out how to get discounts, freebies, and other surprises at 35 restaurants across the district.
 This is available only on Tuesdays through the summer.

-NIGHT AT THE MUSEUMS is produced by the Downtown Cultural Association and is part of the RIVER TO RIVER FESTIVAL 2018, featuring free arts events from June 15 to 24 throughout Lower Manhattan.
+NIGHT AT THE MUSEUMS is produced by the Downtown Cultural Association and is part of the RIVER TO RIVER FESTIVAL 2019, featuring free arts events from June 18 to 29 throughout Lower Manhattan.
 For details, visit LMCC.net.
 LMCC is partnering with Black Gotham Experience who will provide three free tours between 4 and 7 p.m during the event.
 Sign up in advance for the free tours at the Black Gotham Website at blackgotham.com

-China Institute is a non-partisan organization that is the go-to resource on China—from ancient art to today’s business landscape and its rapidly shifting culture.
-Its programs, school and gallery exhibitions bring to life the depth, complexity and dynamism of China.
-Tour the latest gallery exhibit “Art of the Mountain: Through the Chinese Photographer’s Lens” and enjoy a live-music performance.
-China Institute is located at 40 Rector Street, between West and Washington Streets. www.ChinaInstitute.org
+Founded in 1926, China Institute is a non-partisan organization that is the go-to resource on China.
+Its diverse programs, school, and gallery exhibitions bring to life the depth, complexity, and dynamism of China.
+Visitors can enjoy tours of our latest Gallery exhibit “Art of the Mountain: Through the Chinese Photographer’s Lens” alongside live Chinese music performances, art activities, and short films.
+Visit China Institute at 40 Rector Street, on the second floor. www.chinaInstitute.org

 Federal Hall National Memorial features exhibits that present the history of Federal Hall, a museum and memorial to America’s first President and the beginnings of the United States.
 National Park Service Ranger-led tours will take place on the hour from 4:30 to 6:30 p.m., and the Junior Ranger program features activities for kids.
-Visitors can also take home a copy of the Bill of Rights as well as other giveaways.
+Visitors can also pick up a copy of the Bill of Rights as well as other giveaways.
 While supplies last. www.nps.gov/feha

 National September 11 Memorial & Museum is the country’s principal institution concerned with exploring the implications of the events of 9/11, documenting the impact of those events, and exploring 9/11’s continuing significance.
-Free admission is from 5–8 p.m., with the last admission two hours prior to closing.
-Tickets are not available in advance and will be distributed on a first-come, first-served basis at the museum starting at 4 p.m.
+Free admission is from 5–8 p.m. on Tuesdays, with the last admission two hours prior to closing.
+Tickets are not available in advance and will be distributed on a first-come, first served basis at the museum starting at 4 p.m.
 Distribution time is subject to change. www.911memorial.org

-9/11 Tribute Museum is a project of the September 11th Families’ Association and offers visitors a place where they can connect with people from the 9/11 community: survivors, family members of lost loved ones, first responders, recovery workers, and people who live and work in Lower Manhattan.
+9/11 Tribute Museum is a project of the September 11th Families’ Association and offers visitors a place where they can connect with people from the 9/11 community: survivors, family members who lost loved ones, first responders, recovery workers, and people who live and work in Lower Manhattan.
 Visitors will learn about the historic events of that day, along with the personal experiences of those who lived it, the unprecedented rescue and recovery operations, and the tremendous spirit of support and generosity that arose after the attacks.
 911tributemuseum.org

 NYC Municipal Archives at the NYC Department of Records and Information Services (DORIS) preserves and provides public access to historical records and information about New York City government.
 Its collections date from 1645 to the present.
-Records include office records, manuscripts, still and moving images, vital records, maps, blueprints and sound recordings. www.nyc.gov/records
+Records include official records, manuscripts, still and moving images, vital records, maps, blueprints, and sound recordings. http://www.nyc.gov/records

 Poets House, a national poetry library and poetry museum, offers something for everyone in the wide and varied tradition of verse.
-Visitors can peruse the 70,000-volume poetry library and view exhibitions that focus on the physical and visual expression of poetry.
+Visitors can peruse our 70,000-volume poetry library and view exhibitions that focus on the physical and visual expression of poetry.
 View archival materials from Poets House’s history, including handwritten correspondence from legendary poets and writers.
-Participate in a literary scavenger hunt: visitors will be given popular poems with several words missing and will have to find the poems within the books of Poets House’s extensive library. www.poetshouse.org
+We will be offering free book giveaways and various family-friendly activities emphasizing the similarities between libraries, museums, and poetry, of course. poetshouse.org.

-The Skyscraper Museum, located in the world’s first, and foremost, vertical metropolis, celebrates New York City’s rich architectural heritage and examines the historical forces and individuals that have shaped its successive skylines.
-Visit the museum and join the Curator’s Tour, with founding director Carol Willis, of the special exhibition, “MILLENNIUM: Lower Manhattan in the 1990s,” at 5 p.m. www. skyscraper.org
+The Skyscraper Museum, located in the world’s first, and foremost vertical metropolis, celebrates New York City’s rich architectural heritage and examines the historical forces and individuals that have shaped its successive skylines.
+Visit the museum and join the Curator’s Tour, with founding director Carol Willis, of the special exhibition “Housing Density” at 5 p.m. skyscraper.org